petelind/WebSpellChecker/README.md

 *How do I run it?*

-pip install -r requirements.txt
+1. Do `pip install -r requirements.txt`
+2. Set up 2 environment variables with the AWS key Id & key for the user used to log to AWS CloudWatch: ACCESS_ID and ACCESS_KEY.

-python manage.py runserver 8000
+3. Run `python manage.py runserver 8000`